 Short-notice requests for humanitarian access and those made in Egypt are unlikely to be considered.

 Security authorities often close the Suez-Taba road.

-Exercise extreme caution in all border areas.
+You should exercise extreme caution in all border areas.

 You’ll need a permit from the Travel Permits Department of the Egyptian Ministry of the Interior if you travel to the south west corner of Egypt near the border with Sudan or Libya.
 You should carefully consider your security arrangements; the border areas are porous, and bandits and armed groups operate.
-In July 2014, an armed group attacked a security checkpoint along the Farafra-Bawati road in the New Valley Governorate, killing 22 border guards.
-In September 2015 Egyptian security forces mistakenly killed 12 Egyptian and Mexican members of a tour group in the western desert area of Al-Wahat.

-You can drive in Egypt on an International driving permit for up to six months.
+You can drive in Egypt on an International Driving Permit for up to six months.
 If you intend to remain in Egypt for a longer period you must apply for an Egyptian driving licence.